 Doing sponsorship really well does require some organisational understanding of how it works and the principles of best practice.
 The role of ensuring that key people from around the company have the skills and tools to get it right, and make the process as streamlined as possible, will usually fall to the sponsorship manager.
-This could be about bringing in some training or creating a handbook or distributing case studies, but however it’s done, it’s about elevating the approach.
+This could be about bringing in some training or creating a handbook or distributing case studies or even creating a comprehensive sponsorship hub, but however it’s done, it’s about elevating the approach.

 In addition to skilling up your company’s team, many sponsorship managers spearhead training for partners, understanding that a more sophisticated partner will be easier to work with and you should get a much better result.